emmajanedrews/base-template/_posts/2018-04-02-what-are-the-benefits-of-a-home-warranty.md

 {% include youtube.html %}

 Today, I’m joined by a special guest, Kim Lindquist from Edina Realty Home Warranties.
 Kim has been in real estate for over 25 years.
-She started in the warranty side about four years ago.
+She started on the warranty side about four years ago.
 We’re going to discuss what a warranty is and a few of the benefits of home warranties.

 **What is a home warranty?**

 A home warranty is a one-year service agreement that covers repairs and replacement of items due to normal wear and tear.
-One benefit for a buyer would be budgent protection after you’ve purchased a home and maybe spent a lot of your savings to do so.
+One benefit for a buyer would be budget protection after you’ve purchased a home and maybe spent a lot of your savings to do so.

 **How does a home warranty benefit a seller?**